Signs of progress for the Mississippi River Delta

 The next steps

 Guiding the restoration of Louisiana’s coastline is the state’s master plan, which balances the use of natural processes to rebuild wetlands with traditional engineering and flood protection projects, including levee construction and home elevation.
-EDF’s coastal scientist, Dr. Angelina Freeman, co-managed a team of scientists and engineers that showed how reconnecting the Mississippi River to its natural floodplain would rebuild wetlands.
+EDF’s former coastal scientist, Dr. Angelina Freeman, co-managed a team of scientists and engineers that showed how reconnecting the Mississippi River to its natural floodplain would rebuild wetlands.

 Once large-scale restoration begins, the next step is to ensure the most environmentally beneficial projects are green-lighted.
 Already money is being funneled toward rebuilding four barrier islands that will buffer storm surge and provide vital habitat for birds, as well as to smaller projects, including research.